BANYAN FIELDS PRIMARY SCHOOL

 Students in Year 4 regularly take part in a variety of English and Mathematics lessons that are targeted to their next steps of learning.
 Teachers work together to ensure that all students are offered engaging and appropriate work for their stage of learning.
-They are encouraged to be ambitious in their learning.
 Clear learning intentions and success criteria are planned for each lesson and shared with the students to enable them to get the most out of each lesson.

 We understand the importance of developing digital citizens who have the competencies to navigate the digital world.
 We integrate digital technologies into our classrooms in a variety of ways to support this.
 We will also be introducing multimodal ways of presenting research or published work, by teaching children how to use programs like google slides.

-Our CIA program gives all students in Year 4 a variety of opportunities to excel in all aspects of the school curriculum.
-In term 1 and 2 students will be rotating through different curriculum areas.
-Civics and Citizenship (rules and laws), Performing Arts (drama, dance and music), Geography and History (Australia and neighbouring countries) and Design and Technology (sustainability).
+Our Inquiry program gives all students in Year 4 a variety of opportunities to excel in all aspects of the school curriculum.
+Students will be rotating through different curriculum areas: Performing Arts (drama, dance and music), Geography and History (Australia and neighbouring countries) and Design and Technology (sustainability).

 In Year 4, students will continue to develop their geographic knowledge and map reading skills.
 Students will also be learning how to research using primary sources of evidence.
 Additionally, they will be learning to identify neighbouring countries and their natural and human characteristics (cities and population).

 Students will be learning about the different areas of the performing arts curriculum, this includes Drama, Dance and Music.
-They will be engaging in games and small group activities that allow them to practice the drama elements combined with the music they produce with Garageband and body percussions.
-Students will plan, rehearse and perform a piece as part of the 3/4 production in Term 3.
+They will be engaging in games and small group activities that allow them to practice drama elements and produce music.
+Students will rehearse and perform a piece as part of the school production.

-For Design and Technology students will be using design processes to develop more sustainable options for around the home.
+For Design and Technology students will be using design processes to develop sustainable projects.
 They will start off the year by designing a sustainable chicken coop, considering necessary design features to maximise use of space and functionality.
 Students will partake in research, drafting and the development of a prototype to allow for rich discussions and feedback.

-This year in grade 4 the students will be participating in theory and practical Bike Education sessions during Term 2.
+In grade 4, students will be participating in theory and practical Bike Education sessions.
 Students will be learning how to safely ride on the road and how to improve their road riding skills.
 Some skills they will learn are coasting, how to complete a head check and how to signal that they are turning.